Digital-Grinnell/dlad-blog/content/posts/030-Dockerized-Omeka-S-Starting-Over.md

 ---
 title: "Dockerized Omeka-S: Starting Over"
-date: 2019-07-24T13:32:48-05:00
+date: 2019-07-24T18:57:26-05:00
 ---
-I've created a new fork of the [dodeeric/omeka-s-docker](https://github.com/dodeeric/omeka-s-docker) at [DigitalGrinnell/omeka-s-docker](https://github.com/DigitalGrinnell/omeka-s-docker), and it introduces a new `docker-compose.yml` file for spinning [Omeka-S](https://omeka.org/s/) up local, but WITHOUT Docksal (due to problems with the integration originally documented [here](https://static.grinnell.edu/blogs/McFateM/posts/019-dockerized-omeka-s/).
+I've created a new fork of [dodeeric/omeka-s-docker](https://github.com/dodeeric/omeka-s-docker) at [DigitalGrinnell/omeka-s-docker](https://github.com/DigitalGrinnell/omeka-s-docker), and it introduces a new `docker-compose.yml` file for spinning [Omeka-S](https://omeka.org/s/) up locally, but WITHOUT Docksal (due to problems with the integration originally documented [here](https://static.grinnell.edu/blogs/McFateM/posts/019-dockerized-omeka-s/)).

 System requirements for local development of this project currently include: